mongodb/docs/source/reference/collection-statistics.rst

 .. status:: storageSize

-   The total amount of storage size this collection occupies.
+   The total amount of storage size.
+This is equal to the total number of extents allocated by this collection.
 This value is affected by the "``scale``" factor and the :term:`padding factor`.

 .. status:: numExtents

-   The total number of contiguously allocated data file space.
+   The total number of contiguously allocated data file regions.

 .. status:: nindexes

    The number of indexes on the collection.
-There is always at least one index on the primary key (i.e. ``_id``).
+On standard, non-capped collections, there is always at least one index on the primary key (i.e. ``_id``).

 .. status:: lastExtentSize